stt/py/cpystruct/README.md

 ### CreepyStruct

 This is a helper class for dealing with structured binaries in python.
-It's main features are mapping from C datatypes to struct.pack format and recursive structs.
+It's main features are mapping from C datatypes to struct.pack format, structs within structs, variable-length arrays (with a caveat that they are the last elements in a struct).
-(It also sees the classes defined in callers namespace through some trickery.)
+It also sees the classes defined in callers' namespace through some trickery.

 ### Short demo